-- Depression.

-- · Hopelessness.
+- Depression. - · Hopelessness.

-- · Level of fatigue.

-- Current quality of life.
+- · Level of fatigue. - Current quality of life.

 No association between sense of burden to others and actual degree of physical dependency was found, implying that this perception is mainly mediated through psychological distress and existential issues.
-A subanalysis of patient groups from different settings suggested that these findings were consistent across the inpatient and outpatient settings, with some minor variations.[24]
+A subanalysis of patient groups from different settings suggested that these findings were consistent across the inpatient and outpatient settings, with some minor variations.[22]

 The emotional response to a diagnosis of cancer (or cancer relapse) may begin as a dysphoric period marked by increasing turmoil.
 The individual will experience sleep and appetite disturbance, anxiety, ruminative thoughts, and fears about the future.
-Epidemiological studies, however, suggest that at least one-half of all people diagnosed with cancer will successfully adapt.
+Epidemiologic studies, however, suggest that at least one-half of all people diagnosed with cancer will successfully adapt.

-Strategies to promote psychological adjustment to a diagnosis of cancer and other chronic diseases include the following:[25]
+Markers of successful adaptation to a diagnosis of cancer include the following:[23]